algosup/2023-2024-project-4-sportshield-team-6/documents/functional-specification.md

 ### Testing

 For testing, we will test all the functionalities of the product.
 We will use the code provided to us by Coris Innovation as a base for both our development and our testing.

+The testing startegy will be detailled in the Test Plan and the different Tests in the Tests Cases.

 ---